 Jesus knew this one small part of the temple gave them hope.
-Jesus knew that many Gentiles who were saved by faith came there to pray.
+Jesus knew that many Gentiles who were saved by faith went there to pray.
 It was a place of prayer for them; a geographic location of comfort, of longing for something better than being rejected because of their race.
 The promise God made to Abraham before Israel was even formed, this area of the temple was specifically designed for that promise (see Genesis 22:15-18).

 Jesus saw what the Jews had done by desecrating this zone of the promise for the Gentiles to be saved!
 They cared nothing about the Abrahamic promise and He was hot!
-The promise God made to Abraham, that he would be the father of many nations through Abraham’s seed (Jesus)–not just the nation of Israel–was being snuffed out by money-hungry legalists!
+The promise God made to Abraham, that he would be the father of many nations through Abraham’s seed (Jesus)–not just the nation of Israel–was being snuffed out by money-hungry bigots!
 (See Galatians 3:29).

 Just look at what Jesus said to these fools who were cashing in on the Law of Moses by setting up shop in the Gentiles’ section of the temple: